Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Fundamentals of State Space Models (SSMs)

-where \( x \) represents the input sequence, \( w \) denotes the kernel weights, \( b \) is a bias term, and \( k \) is the kernel size.
+CNNs, first introduced by \cite{lecun1989backpropagation}, were initially designed for computer vision tasks but later adapted for sequential data processing.
+CNNs leverage convolutional layers to efficiently capture local patterns by applying \textit{kernels (filters)} across input data.
+In sequence modeling, a \textit{one-dimensional convolution operation} is commonly defined as: where \( x \) represents the input sequence, \( w \) denotes the kernel weights, \( b \) is a bias term, and \( k \) is the kernel size.
 CNNs exhibit \textit{high computational efficiency} due to their parallelization capabilities, making them more scalable than RNNs.
 However, their \textit{limited receptive fields} inherently restrict their ability to model long-range dependencies, requiring deeper architectures or advanced techniques such as \textit{dilated convolutions} to extend their contextual reach \citep{lecun1998gradient}.

-\subsubsection{Transformers:}
+\subsubsection{Transformers}

 The Transformer architecture, introduced by Vaswani et al.\citep{vaswani2017attention}, revolutionized sequence modeling, particularly in natural language processing, by introducing \textit{self-attention} mechanisms.
 Self-attention allows each element in a sequence to directly attend to every other element, effectively capturing \textit{global dependencies}.
-The core mathematical operation of self-attention is defined as:

-where \( Q \), \( K \), and \( V \) are linear transformations of the input, representing \textit{queries}, \textit{keys}, and \textit{values}, respectively, and \( d_k \) is the dimensionality of the keys.
+The core mathematical operation of self-attention is defined as: where \( Q \), \( K \), and \( V \) are linear transformations of the input, representing \textit{queries}, \textit{keys}, and \textit{values}, respectively, and \( d_k \) is the dimensionality of the keys.
 Transformers mitigate the long-range dependency issues observed in RNNs and CNNs, enabling efficient parallel computation.
 However, they incur a quadratic computational complexity \( O(T^2) \) with respect to sequence length, posing scalability challenges for extremely long sequences \citep{vaswani2017attention}.

-\subsubsection{SSMs:}
+\subsubsection{SSMs}

 SSMs originate from control theory and signal processing \citep{kalman1960new}, but recent advancements have positioned them as highly efficient alternatives to Transformers for sequence modeling, particularly for very long sequences.
 Unlike Transformers, which have quadratic complexity due to self-attention operations, SSMs provide a structured linear representation of latent state dynamics, significantly reducing computational complexity and enabling efficient parallel computation \citep{gu2021efficiently,gu2021combining, wang2024state}.
 A comprehensive mathematical formulation, including continuous and discrete-time representations and discretization techniques, has been detailed previously in Section 2.